 |General Chemistry I & II||8 semester hours, with lab|

 |Organic Chemistry I & II||8 semester hours, with lab|

 |Physics||4 semester hours, with lab; can be non-calculus based|

 |Immunology||3 semester hours|

 Admissions Decision Factors

-- Evidence of academic readiness for, and commitment to, growth in the learning goals of the professional curricula
+- Evidence of academic readiness for, and commitment to PharmD learning goals

-- Evidence of quality verbal and written communication ability as well as interpersonal capabilities
+- Evidence of quality interpersonal skills, including verbal and written communications

 - Cumulative grade point average for all coursework taken after high school (suggested minimum 3.00)